AlfaSierra92/GraphQL06/GraphQL.md

 - **recommendation-service**: for recommendation retrieval, insertion and deletion;
 - **review-service**: for review retrieval, insertion and deletion;
 - **product-composite-service**: for product retrieval along with its own recommendations and reviews (if them are available).

 All of them work in a similar way, but with different objects, queries and mutations, obviously.
 The GraphQL API specification can be retrieved by using a simple GraphQL client like Postman, cURL (by the *introspection* query) or by using the GraphiQL interface (if you want to do just a walkthrough with APIs).

-To do that, you can clone the repository and build and run the project inside IntelliJ IDEA by launching the command `mvn run` in the project root folder.
+To try out, you can clone the repository and build and run the project inside IntelliJ IDEA by launching the command `mvn run` in the project root folder.

-You can also containerize with Docker and run the application by launching, consecutively, the commands:
+You can also containerize with Docker and run the microservices by launching, consecutively, the commands:
 1. `mvn clean` (useful in the case of a new build)
 2. `mvn package` (in order to create the jar files)
 3. `docker compose up --build -d` (to build and run the containers)